jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 * We show a complete implementation of a parser combinator library for incremental parsing and error correction;

-* We have implemented such a system and made use of it to provide syntax-dependent feedback in the Yi editor.
-For example, we give parenthesis matching information for the Haskell language.
+* We have implemented such a system and made use of it to provide syntax-dependent feedback in a production-quality editor.

 # Polish Expressions